iter8-tools/iter8/mkdocs/docs/getting-started/quick-start/with-knative.md

 export ITER8=$(pwd)
 ```

-## 3. Install Knative and Iter8
+## 3. Install Knative, Iter8, and Prometheus
 Knative can work with multiple networking layers.
 So can Iter8's Knative extension.
 Choose a networking layer for Knative.

-This also installs sample metrics for Knative and Iter8's Prometheus add-on.
-These optional components are used by the sample experiment below.

 === "Contour"